just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 > chance is so stupid lololol. probably shouldn't even been in this cartel tbh. but i still love him bc he's so nice <3

-This clears up the mystery of why Nick was so angry at Chance.
+This clears up the mystery of why Bob was so angry at Chance.
 He was angry because Chance was stupid and didn't sell enough latkes.
-This is not enough to kill Chance, however, as Nick still cared about him.
+This is not enough to kill Chance, however, as Bob still cared about him.

 ### Keyboard PCAP